Last Updated on January 10, 2026 by Martina McKeough

 You need to avoid wearing shoes that are clumpy, have buckles or chunky heels, and are not designed to be used on the surface of a trampoline.
 If you were to get your child to wear normal shoes whilst bouncing up and down they won’t flex with their soles leading to problems with bounce and foot position.

-Kids’ safety is paramount so having them wear shoes that lack grip whilst bouncing is essential.
+Kids’ safety is paramount so having them wear shoes that have a good grip whilst bouncing is essential.
 Protecting them from something that is potentially dangerous is important.

 As a secondary consideration, heavy-duty shoes used on a jumping mat also increase the wear and tear on the trampoline.
 Home trampolines in particular aren’t designed for shoe use.
 Shoes ruin the trampoline mat and fabric and the tearing they can cause can be an expensive problem to fix.

-Remember that shoes pick up stones and dirt in the treads that will be transferred to the jumping mat.
-Not only ripping or damaging the fabric but making it filthy as well.
+Remember that shoes pick up stones, sharp objects, and dirt in the treads that will be transferred to the jumping mat.
+This can damage the mat as well as make it filthy.

 Should You Wear Socks on a Trampoline?

 Can you wear shoes on a trampoline?
-Well as we’ve shown you can, providing you are wearing shoes that are designed for bouncing.
-There is however another alternative and that is you could buy trampoline socks.
+Well as we’ve shown you can, provided you are wearing shoes that are designed for bouncing.
+There is however another alternative and that is you could buy trampoline socks instead of regular socks.

 The Best Socks for a Trampoline Workout